CyberEagle/AndroidTestLibrary/README.md

 AndroidTestLibrary
 ==================

-A project with code to help testing the other android projects.
+Android library project designed to provid test utilities used by Cyber Eagle android projects